Club Can't Handle Me: Live performances

 On July 14, 2010, Flo Rida performed the song during The Tonight Show with Jay Leno.
 He performed the song on August 2 on The Wendy Williams Show, on August 3 on Jimmy Kimmel Live!, and on August 5 on So You Think You Can Dance.
 The song was also featured in a dance routine to promote Step Up 3D on Late Night with Jimmy Fallon on August 13.
-On September 9, he had performed it live on ASAP XV On October 11, 2010, a Filipino variety show.
+On September 9, he had performed it live on ASAP XV, a Filipino variety show.

 Music video

 The music video for "Club Can't Handle Me" was directed by Marc Klasfeld and filmed in Los Angeles.
-It premiered E! channel's "Daily 10" segment on July 16 and July 15, 2010 on YouTube.
+It premiered E! channel's "Daily 10" segment on July 15 and 16, 2010, on YouTube.
 On the same day, it was also uploaded on Flo Rida's official YouTube account.
 The video is taking place during an "opulent, extravagant club party", where Flo Rida raps in front of a crowd, while David Guetta is a DJ.
 It also features scenes taken from the Step Up 3D film.
 Flo Rida said of the video: "If you've ever dreamed about having the biggest party of your life, "Club Can't Handle Me" definitely represents that.
 Lotta energy.
 Lot of diamonds, ice sculptures.
 Just showing that boss vibe."